 Interested participants must meet eligibility criteria, complete the assessment process, AND complete a trial period to ensure all needs are met, prior to fully registering for the program.

 We are closed on all holidays.
 We can also give you information about the para-transit services offered through Cobb Community Transit.
 If you are interested in obtaining information about this program please call (770) 528-2562.

 Don't miss out on these great field trips offered.
 Trips are offered to various parks, museums, movie theaters, different community establishments, and many more.
 Parents will be notified weekly and participants may need extra money for the trip.

 These classes will consist of the participant learning about personal hygiene, how to fold clothes, as well as additional skills used on a daily basis.

 Team building has benefits of self-development, positive communication, leadership skills, and the ability to work closely together as a team to solve problems.

 Everyone knows playing the Wii is fun!
 The Nintendo® Wii™ is a video gaming system that directly involves the player in the game.
 The player is required to move their body and the game controller in active ways that can challenge their balance and coordination.
 Playing games such as virtual bowling, tennis, basketball, fitness exercising, dancing, and many more will make the participant exert plenty of energy for a workout.

 Arts & Crafts

-The sports that we offer will be another way to get our participants active and show them that they can have fun while being active.
-The sports that will be presented to them in this quarter will be bowling, volleyball. bocce, swimming, basketball, and tennis.
-They will be introduced to the rules of the game as well as being taught different skills.
+Sports activities offer another way to get our participants active.
+They will be introduced to the rules of the various games, as well as, being taught different skills.

-If a program is canceled due to weather, the program will be made up at a later date or refunds issued.
+If a program is canceled due to weather, the program will be made up at a later date or refunds will be issued.